History of the Jews in Moscow: Imperial Russia

+The American government sent a commission to Moscow to investigate what the reports they had heard of the expulsion, once there the Russian authorities showed them pictures of Jews who had been expelled and brought them to Moscow, where they subsequently investigated and confirmed the reports, and the information they gathered was then published by congress in 1892.
+A Jewish-American banker named Joseph Seligman sent an appeal to the Holy See asking them to intercede on the Jews behalf though this was no use.

+Some of the Jews who were expelled from Moscow resettled "without permission" in nearby suburbs, but in fall of 1892 the Russian government began expelling those jews who were not registered with the community, which largely affected the new arrivals.
+But in 1893 Russian commercial and industrial enterprises intervened to limit the scale of this expulsion.

 World War I caused a wave of Jewish migration to Moscow, and helped revive to Jewish community to a state of flourishing once again.
 Additionally, for years, more Jewish students had been coming to the city to study in university.
 A number of the newly settled Jews also took part in the war industry, and amassed small fortunes.
 Moscow became a center of Jewish and Zionist culture, and Jewish and Hebrew printing presses, theater, and social and political causes thrived.

-Jews in Moscow were active on all sides of the Russian Revolution, and some fought for and some against the Bolsheviks.